simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 - We expect your source-files to exist in the src/ directory within your module.
 This used to be the lib/ directory, so you have to rename the directory and for composer-modules you have to update your composer.json file (specifically the psr-0 and psr-4 entries if you have them).
+- We exoect your module assets to exist in the public/ directory within your module (was: www).
 - Old JSON-formatted dictionaries have been replaced by gettext / .po-files; see [migration guide][1]
 - Old PHP templates have been replaced by Twig-templates; see [migration guide][2]
 - The source was completely typehinted; if you have custom authsources or authproc filters,